beta · early access

 Does my code leave my machine?

-No. The agent runs locally in Podman containers on your machine or your own infra.
+No. The agent runs in Podman containers on your machine or your own server.
 Your codebase stays where it is.
-The only external calls are to the LLM API (using your own key) and to GitHub or GitLab for issue fetching and MR/PR creation — both of which you already trust with your code.
-And yes, fully air-gapped if you use a self-hosted LLM — coming soon.
+The only external calls are to the LLM API (using your own key) and to GitHub or GitLab for issue fetching and MR/PR creation, both of which you already trust with your code.

 Where are my API keys stored and how are they protected?